jjoshgarcia/AsynchFashionMNIST/README.md

 ```
 >>> python consumer.py
 ```
-- Run the inference service to listen to kafka and make predictions
+- Run the inference service to listen to kafka and pub/sub and make predictions
 ```
 >>> python inference.py
 ```